 The Rx: "Wear a mask when doing yard work, and once inside, take a shower and rinse your nose with a saline solution to remove mold spores.
 In the kitchen, clean up any spills or leaks quickly to prevent mold from growing.
 Use a dehumidifier to reduce moisture in areas like bathrooms and basements.
 Clean your garbage cans and fridge drawers.
 For serious mold problems, call a professional."

 "This summer, the item you need to be mindful of in your home is your air-conditioning ducts," says Dean C. Mitchell, M.D., Clinical Assistant Professor at Touro College of Osteopathic Medicine.
 "I know in my own home, I saw mold growing around condensation around the air ducts—and fortunately detecting this and getting them cleaned avoided respiratory and skin problems that mold can cause."

-Recommendation: “To avoid this, make sure you’re frequently cleaning the A\C and other cooling or heating systems in your house,” says Dr. Nikola Djordjevic, MD.
+The Rx: "To avoid this, make sure you're frequently cleaning the A\C and other cooling or heating systems in your house," says Dr. Nikola Djordjevic, MD.
 Clean or change your filters every 90 days, or every 60 days if you have a pet.